 Oct.
 5 is remembered for a lot of firsts in National Hockey League history.
-There plenty of first goals by future hockey legends, first games by franchises playing in new cities and even the first-ever shootout.
-Plus, a pair of Hockey Hall of Famers are born on the same day in the same city.
+There were plenty of first goals by future hockey legends, first games by franchises playing in new cities and even the first-ever shootout.
+Plus, a pair of Hockey Hall of Famers are born on the same day.

 History Made in ‘83

 The second night of the 1983-84 season, Oct.
 5, 1983, turned out to be a pretty historic evening.

 Wayne Gretzky scored a goal and picked up an assist in the Edmonton Oilers’ 5-4 victory over the Toronto Maple Leafs.
 This began his record-setting 51-game point streak.
 He went on to score at least one point in every game until Jan.
 28, 1984.